-In my first year of college, I had a hard time making friends or even talking in class.
-It’s not because I’m shy, or because people scare me.
-It’s because my thoughts wander along their own path, and it takes some time to reach the end of that path.
-Introvert personalities are not slow, shy, reserved, or incapable of being social.
-We just may take a little longer to arrive at a conclusion than others.
+Honestly, in my first year of college, I had a hard time making friends because, simply, I enjoy my own company.
+I also had a hard time talking in class.
+It’s not because I’m shy or because people intimidate me.
+It’s because my thoughts wander along their own path, and it takes some time for them to reach the end.
+Introverted personalities are not necessarily slow, shy, or incapable of being social.
+Sometimes we just take a little longer to arrive at a conclusion than others.

-Think of it in terms of a class going to a museum.
+Think of it in terms of a class taking a field trip to a museum.
 In general, extroverted personalities will move from one exhibit to the next, making quick connections but possibly skipping over areas that don’t interest them.
 For a deep-thinking introvert, there’s no such thing as not being interested.
 The introvert may wander around the entire museum, seemingly at random, spending time absorbing each exhibit fully before moving on to the next.
-The introvert brain is quietly making connections too, possibly more than anyone could imagine.
+The introverted brain is quietly making connections, possibly more than anyone could imagine.